coyim/constbn/README.md

 ## Security and assumptions

 - The code in this library assumes that the uint32 multiplication routines are constant time on the machine in question.
+- The constant time nature of the modpow (Exp) implementation has been tested using `dudect`.
+You can see the code and the results from this testing in the `const_testing` sub directory in this repository.
+The summary is that this specific tests gives a good inidication that the code is actually constant time.

 ## Caveats and notes